auth0/docs/articles/libraries/lock-ios/index.md

 ### Logout

-If desired, you have ability to let the user logout.
+If desired, you have the ability to let the user logout.
 For this you need to call `clearSessions` for `A0Lock`.
 This method removes all stored sessions of any IdP in your application.

 #### Important notes:

-* If the user is logged in using Safari, those sessions will not be cleaned.
+* If the user is logged in using Safari, those sessions will not be cleared.
-* If you store the credentials in the keychain you need to clean them.
+* If you store the credentials in the keychain you need to clear them.

 #### Objective-C example: